The Global Mental Health (GMH) Academy is a cloud-based learning ecosystem.

 This course is designed for mental health professionals, students and trainees.
 The course provides essential information on the ICD-11 for individuals familiar with ICD-10 who are making a transition to the ICD-11.
 It is also useful as an introduction to the ICD-11 for individuals who are currently using the DSM-5.

-This online course is self-directed and consists of 15 distinct units of learning, providing an introduction to the ICD-11 and covering the main diagnostic groupings in the ICD-11 chapter on Mental, Behavioural, and Neurodevelopmental Disorders.
+This online course is self-directed and consists of 15 distinct units of learning, providing an introduction to the ICD-11 and covering the main diagnostic groupings in the ICD-11 chapter on Mental, Behavioural or Neurodevelopmental Disorders.

-The Global Clinical Practice Network (GCP.Network) is a community of over 16,000 mental health and primary care professionals who have partnered with the World Health Organization since 2011 on studies to inform the development of the ICD-11.
+The Global Clinical Practice Network (GCP.Network) is a community of over 16,000 mental health and primary care professionals who have partnered with the World Health Organization since 2011 on studies to inform the development of the ICD-11 Clinical Descriptions and Diagnostic Requirements (CDDR) on Mental, Behavioural or Neurodevelopmental Disorders.

 The GCP.Network links clinicians on the ground and around the globe, working to improve clinical care and health systems for mental and behavioural disorders.